March 1, 2019

 "Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.
 Rejoice and be exceedingly glad, for great is your reward in Heaven, for so they persecuted the prophets who were before you" (The Sermon on the Mount, Matthew 5:11-12).

 Did I read that right?
 “Rejoice and be glad”?
 Jesus also told His disciples,

-“If you were of the world, the world would love his own: but because you are not of the world, but I have chosen you out of the world, therefore the world hateth you.
-Remember the word that I said unto you, ‘The servant is not greater than his lord’?
-If they have persecuted Me, they will also persecute you.”
-John 15:19-20
+“If you were of the world, the world would love its own.
+Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
+Remember the word that I said to you, ‘A servant is not greater than his master.’
+If they persecuted Me, they will also persecute you.
+If they kept My word, they will keep yours also” (John 15:19-20).

 Notice that Jesus doesn’t say “if” you will be persecuted—but “when.”
 You will be persecuted for His sake.
-Paul wrote to Timothy, “All that will live godly in Christ Jesus shall suffer persecution.”
-2 Timothy 3:12.
+Paul wrote to Timothy, “All who desire to live godly in Christ Jesus will suffer persecution” (2 Timothy 3:12).

 If you’re living a life that follows Jesus’ teachings, whether they be from the Sermon on the Mount or elsewhere in the Gospels, do you know what the world is going to do?
 It’s going to honor you—right?
 No!
 It’s going to break your neck if it can.
 Why?
 Because the world's philosophies are exactly opposite of those of Jesus.